Jan Owen AM

 Nathan studied hospitality at William Angliss, and spent years working in various hospitality ventures and hotels before starting his empire.
 All this made for serious industry credibility, which saw him chosen as an industry leader for the Broadsheet/Bank of Melbourne initiative, The Keys.
 His involvement saw him mentoring Auction Rooms’ Andrew Kelly who went to open Filter by Small Batch.

-Having held Scarf Dinners at Three Bags Full, Two Birds One Stone, Top Paddock and Higher Ground Melbourne, we were super keen to get Nathan on board as a Scarf Ambassador.
-He also starred in our recent Scarf Partner Restaurant video like the total legend his is!
+Having held Scarf Dinners at Three Bags Full, Two Birds One Stone, Top Paddock and Higher Ground Melbourne, we were super keen to get Nathan on board as a Scarf Ambassador in 2015.

 When Matt Preston came to a Winter Scarf Dinner in 2011, everyone from our diners to our current crop of trainees and mentors were a bit flabbergasted.
 As it turns out, he loved his Scarf experience and is a big believer in using hospitality to create change in communities.
-Years on, we’re chuffed that Matt’s joining the fold as a Scarf Ambassador.
+In 2015, we were chuffed for Matt to officially join the fold as a Scarf Ambassador.